eBook

 Pitfall 2: Don’t be shortsighted

-According to Gartner, companies should “Avoid data catalogs that do not have the ability to scale out beyond tactical use case requirements and connect to the broader enterprise metadata management and EIM initiatives.”
+According to Gartner, companies should “Avoid data catalogs that do not have the ability to scale out beyond tactical use case requirements and connect to the broader enterprise metadata management and data initiatives.”
 Some companies are choosing data catalogs based on a single, tactical use case, such as inventorying the data in their data lakes.
 It’s important to understand that deploying a catalog for one tool or use will improve data usability, trust and shareability ONLY for that specific tool.
 This ultimately creates the need for a data catalog of all the data catalogs in your architecture.
-This is not the way to enable effective monetization in the long term.
-Before selecting a data catalog for one specific use case, make sure that you have evaluated options that span across use cases and are connected to your broader EIM needs.
+Make sure that you have evaluated options that span across multiple use cases and can address your broader needs.

 Pitfall 3: Don’t assume that every catalog is usable by everybody